Welcome To My Home Page

 Greetings, people of Earth, and welcome.

 The less sleepy among you may have already noticed that my name is Andrew Westcott, but in case you haven't, my name is Andrew Westcott.
-Among my friends I tend to get called Andy, along with a few more colourful names, most of which are less than 5 letters long and preceeded with an interesting verb or adjective.
-Anyhow, colourful metaphors aside, if you look at the image of me long enough, you should see me blink; let your money grabbing leeches children see it, perhaps it'll give them nightmares.
+Among my friends I tend to get called Andy, along with a few more colourful names, most of which are less than 5 letters long and preceded with an interesting verb or adjective.
+Anyhow, colourful metaphors aside, if you look at the image of me long enough, you should see me blink; let your money grabbing leeches children see it; perhaps it'll give them nightmares.

 At the top you'll see a load of links, each going to one of my web pages, and one showing where you are at that time, should there be any doubt.
 Each web page will have the same links at the top, so every page can be reached from every other page to make navigation simple, useful for simple people like me.